 Thanks to the generous support of the Sonoma County Parks Foundation, we offer “camperships” for our camps and after-school enrichment programs.

 Annual low-cost vehicle entry passes are available for Sonoma County residents with very limited incomes.

 YES!
 (Youth Exploring Sonoma) Parks has expanded its offerings.
 Conceived as YES!
 Coast to introduce young teens to the Sonoma Coast, the program now offers YES!
 River, a summer program that connects youth to the county’s rivers and teaches kayaking, and YES!
 Mountain, which introduces youth to hiking and backpacking.
 The entire YES!
 Parks program has service and volunteer projects built into each program’s multi-month curriculum.

 Regional Parks' Career Pathways Youth Crew is a program that helps 18- to 24-year-olds develop job skills under the stewardship of Regional Parks field staff.
 The program, with the support of community-based youth organizations, provides paid opportunities for youth who have experienced adversities that make career development more challenging.

 Senior Saunters are low-impact hikes designed to connect older adults with beautiful parks and each other.

-The Wild Wonders Book Club brings folks safely together to experience the magic of nature through literature.
+The Wild Words Book Club, which meets virutally once a month, brings folks safely together to experience the magic of nature through literature.

 Adapted programs, such as Senior Kayaking, allow older adults to participate in low-impact, well-paced recreation.
 Staff also works with community partners serving older adults to develop custom offerings to meet the needs of their members.